 P: (800) 586-9670

-We need to change the culture of civic leaders, to recognize when those are in need, get the help needed, and call out those leaders.
-We also need to hold leaders accountable when toxic persons are hired, persons who ignore or toy with basic well-being of others, while calling themselves “pro-life,” a “hero,” or “community leader.”
+We need to change the culture of civic leaders, to recognize when those are in need, get the help needed, and call and vote out those leaders who fail to help.
+We also need to hold leaders accountable when toxic persons are hired, persons who ignore or toy with basic well-being of others, while calling themselves "pro-life," a "hero," or "community leader."
 Else, we are failing an entire generation, which is running out of options as equal jobs, housing and education are all becoming unattainable goals, leading to more and more suffering of others.

 But your link will remain here with this post, and added to the bottom of post as well.
 Again, thanks for sharing. 🙂